TUDelft-DataDrivenControl/WFSim/README.md

 ## Debugging:
 For any serious issues, reach out to us on the Github page.

 All credit goes to the Delft University of Technology.
-WFSim was written by dr. ir.
+WFSim was written by dr.ir.
 Sjoerd Boersma and ir.
 Bart Doekemeijer and under the supervision of prof.dr.ir.
 Jan-Willem van Wingerden.